SCLorentz/fran/README.md

 Just some tests made in fortran.
 This isn't a very serious project, but I will try to keep it updated.

+## Warn!

+FPM (fortran package manager) isn't avaliable for the ARM archtecture, if you are using a mac you will have problems executing this project localy.
+So on this cases, I will try to use gfortran again automaticly.
+And let's hope that fpm add compatibility with ARM.

 ## Develop by your own

 ### My recomendations - Docker